 The Blankenships had two homes.
 This home, located very near to Capitol Campus, was built in 1907, before the campus was laid out and developed.
 It is an early example of the Craftsman style.
-Their summer home, Five Firs Point, north of Priest Point Park, also became their retirement home after George retired from the printing business.
+Their summer home, Five Firs Point (now demolished), north of Squaxin Park, also became their retirement home after George retired from the printing business.

 The home is not on the local register but is located in the South Capitol National Historic Neighborhood.

 Copyright © 2022 Deborah Ross